Alafia1/Ansible/README.md

 N/B: Ansible uses SSH to access the host to apply changes

 Ansible Modules:
-    - Modules also reffered as task plugins or library plugins ar ethe ones which actually get executed inside a playbook
+    - Modules also referred as task plugins or library plugins ar ethe ones which actually get executed inside a playbook
-    - These are scripts taht come packages with Ansible and perform some kind of action on a host
+    - These are scripts that come packages with Ansible and perform some kind of action on a host
     Example:
         - apt: installs or removes packages using the apt package manager
         - copy: copies a file from local machine to the host